Oh dear, I am going to write something about the EU Referendum.

 So after a couple of wine glasses and feeling slightly overfed, we started talking about where are we from and where do we think we belong to.

-One of my friends is English, with Ukrainian ancestors, and she said she was convinced she should have been born Malaysian.
+One of my friends is English, with Ukrainian ancestors, and she said she was convinced she should have been born Mongolian.

 The other one, blond and blue eyes prototypical British lady, assured she should have been born in Japan.

 Both discussed how out of context they feel in the UK, and how happy and fully integrated within the society they felt when they visited Japan and Mongolia.
 They talked about their experiences and anecdotes, and the reasons why they were utterly convinced to have been born and raised in the wrong place.

 As you know, a while ago I decided to stop my battle against beetroot and I felt completely in love with this amazing root.Yes, I'm not ashamed to admit that I find them delicious.
 Beets taste like sweet dirt.
 Like licking sugar spilled on the ground on a rainy day.
 And I love them.